quattor/quattor.github.com/_posts/2016-06-20-panc-overview.md

 currrently processing.
 The *WriteOutputTask* will then ask the result from the *Valid2Cache*.
 When the result is available in the cache it will return it to the write task, otherwise it will request the result from the *Valid1Cache* and process it before returning it.
-This goes on until the *BuildTask* requests the result from the *CompileTask*, which will be available.
+This goes on until the *BuildTask* requests the result from the *CompileTask*.

 + CompileTimeContext: only used for executing dml statements?

 ### Build phase
 All the statements created during the previous phase are executed while maintaining a *BuildContext*.
-This context contains all defined functions, types, global vars, local vars, dependencies, etc.
+This context contains all defined functions, types, global and local variables, dependencies, etc.
 After executing the statements, defaults are inserted where there might be missing elements.

 Template dependencies discovered during this phase by using the *IfExists* function or dependencies